 What service providers (want to) hear

-“Do you like the color green?”
+“Do you like the colour green?”

-“I find rounded ones more attractive.”
+“I find rounded ones more appealing.”

 What happens next?
 The service provider integrates green, rounded buttons on the customer’s website.
 This is understandable at first glance.
 And at second glance it’s completely wrong.
 Perhaps not with a view to a conversion to be achieved, such as downloading a PDF, for example.
 But with a view to the customer’s wishes.
 If the customer had said, “I want a green download button with rounded corners on page XY”, then a green, rounded button could have met the customer’s requirements.
 Anyone familiar with green, rounded buttons will formulate questions in such a way that they can interpret the answers accordingly.
 An expert in green buttons thinks and develops green buttons.
 And then he will explain to the customer why it makes sense to place the green button in the middle and above the web page fold.